Josh Vogelbach

-Josh Vogelbach (born February 24, 1986) is a former American football player and current coach.
+Josh Vogelbach (born February 24, 1986) is an American former football player and current coach.
 While attending Guilford College, he set the NCAA Division III career record with 13,605 passing yards.

 Early years

 Vogelabach is a native of Fort Myers, Florida.
 He attended Bishop Verot High School, where he passed for 6,243 yards and 60 touchdowns.

 College

 Vogelbach began his college career at East Carolina, where he was redshirted in 2004.
 He transferred to Guilford College in 2005.
 He played at the quarterback position for Guilford College from 2005 to 2008.
 He holds several NCAA Division III records, including most passes attempted in a career (1,982), most plays in a career (2,240), and most yards gained by a freshman (3,549).
 At the time of his graduation, he also held the Division III career record for passing yardage (13,605), a total that currently ranks second in Division III history.
 He also ranks fourth in Division III history with 13,904 yards of total offense.
 On September 26, 2006, he compiled a career-high 592 passing yards and six passing touchdowns, completing 46 of 63 passes.
-He was rated the 96th best quarterback in the 2009 NFL Draft by NFLDraftScout.com.
+He was rated the 96th best quarterback in the 2009 NFL draft by NFLDraftScout.com.